 - Seattle Center IMAX at Pacific Science Center.
 IMAX is a motion picture film format with greater size and resolution than conventional film systems.
 The format is available on screens at various theaters and multiplexes, as well as at PSC at Seattle Center.
 PSC offers discount IMAX tickets to Members only.

 - Seattle (multiple locations) SIFF Cinemas is best known as host for the largest, most well attended film festival in the United States, the Seattle International Film Festival held every spring.
 The rest of the year, SIFF shows first-run feature films, independent films, and foreign films.
 Matinee prices before 4pm are $8/Discount Admission (regular $11).
 SIFF Festival tickets are higher; there is no discount.
 Member tickets are discounted $2 off regular admission and $5 off festival tickets.
 Annual membership begins at $55/person and includes ot only movie discounts, but free popcorn, special events, and more.
 Volunteers can get free admission to SIFF Festival and regular Cinema tickets, as well as discounted SIFF Membership.
-Locations: SIFF Uptown, 511 Queen Anne Ave N, SIFF Film Center at Seattle Center in the Northwest Rooms, near Warren and Republican St, between Seattle Repertory Theater and Key Arena, and SIFF Egyptian on Capitol Hill, 805 E Pine Street, Seattle.
+Locations: SIFF Uptown (511 Queen Anne Ave N), SIFF Film Center (Warren & Republican St), SIFF Downtown (2100 4th Ave, formerly The Cinerama), and SIFF Egyptian (805 E Pine St).

 - South Seattle Ark Lodge Cinemas is a wonderful old-style neighborhood theater located in historic Columbia City at 4816 Rainier Avenue South (Google map).
 Movies before 4pm are discounted (8.75, regularly $11.75).
 Ark Lodge four screens show family-friendly animated films, action-packed blockbusters, and high-brow art-house films.
 The vintage building is state of the art with big screens and Dolby Digital 7.1 stereo surround sound available in every auditorium.
 Sign up online for the Ark Lodge Cinemas newsletter club and receive a coupon for a free small popcorn (with real butter!).
 Once month, they feature “Dark Lodge” and show a classic horror flick at regular prices; the party starts at 8PM and the movie follows at 8:30.
 Find free street parking nearby and include a visit to one of the many trendy restaurants or lounges before or after the show–some offering a discount when you show your same-day ticket.